tcollyer1/cmd-stealth-game/README.md

 Moving across `DARK` tiles mean the enemy can't **see** you; moving across `SOFT` tiles mean the enemy can't **hear** you.
 One of both ensures complete stealth.

-Sneaking up from behind offers you the opportunity to **pickpocket** or **knock out** the enemy.
+Sneaking up from behind offers you the opportunity to **pickpocket** or **knock out** the enemy, for a short duration.
 Knocked out enemies will be unable to move or detect the player and are shown in blue.

 You will need to pickpocket the **key** to the treasure (`X`) from one of the enemies - but only one, at random, will have the key.
 Find and unlock the treasure and take it to the exit (`E`) to complete the level.